microsoft/autogen/website/docs/Examples/Integrate - OpenAI.md

 #### Evaluate the success rate on the test data

-You can use flaml's oai.Completion.eval to evaluate the performance of an entire dataset with the tuned config.
-To do that you need to set oai.Completion.data to the data to evaluate.
-The following code will take a while to evaluate all the 144 test data instances.
-Compared to the baseline success rate (0.46) on the HELM benchmark, the tuned config has a success rate of 0.68.
-It can be further improved if the inference budget and optimization budget are further increased.
+You can use flaml's `oai.Completion.eval` to evaluate the performance of an entire dataset with the tuned config.
+To do that you need to set `oai.Completion.data` to the data to evaluate.

 ```python
 oai.Completion.data = test_data
 result = oai.Completion.eval(analysis.best_config, prune=False, eval_only=True)
 print(result)
 ```

+The result will vary with the inference budget and optimization budget.

 [Link to notebook](https://github.com/microsoft/FLAML/blob/main/notebook/integrate_openai.ipynb) | [Open in colab](https://colab.research.google.com/github/microsoft/FLAML/blob/main/notebook/integrate_openai.ipynb)